cheme/web3/distribution.md

   Then follows the model of advertisement, for video it could be included in the video meaning that the resource is forked to a resource with advertisement and the incentive for getting resource with advertisement is simply that it got a massive server seeding behind it.
   Less intrusive model, should be to have creator friendly video readers (on aggregator website or generic player allowing streaming like vlc) : you should be impressed to see that users think it is important to support creators (and the concept model allows easy and safe tipping).

+# Usage of external service

+Hybrid model, where some external url (plus obviously hash) equivalence should be include : for instance hosting on S3 of ressource.